matloff/omsi/README.md

 python
 ```

 into a terminal window.
-Python should start.
+Python should start, displaying the >>> prompt.

 To install OMSI, download the <b>.zip</b> file.
 Unzipping it will produce a directory/folder <b>omsi-master</b>, where all